BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Proposed Algorithm: BetaZero

 \paragraph{Stochastic belief-state transitions.} A challenge with~partially observable domains is handling non-deterministic belief-state transitions in the tree search.
-The belief-state transition function $T_b$ consists of several stochastic components and the belief---which is a probability distribution over states---is continuous.
-To address this, we use progressive widening from \citeauthor{couetoux2011continuous} (\cref{alg:betazero-state-pw}).
-Other methods for state expansion, like state abstraction refinement from \citeauthor{sokota2021monte}, rely on problem-specific distance metrics between states to perform a nearest neighbor search.
-Progressive widening avoids problem-specific heuristics and uses only the information in the search tree to provide artificially limited belief-state branching which is important as the belief updates can be computationally expensive, thus limiting the MCTS search budget in practice.
+The belief-state transition function $T_b$ consists of several stochastic components and the belief is continuous (being a probability distribution over states).
+To address this, we use progressive widening from \citet{couetoux2011continuous} (\cref{alg:betazero-state-pw}).
+Other methods for state expansion, like \textit{state abstraction refinement} from \citet{sokota2021monte}, rely on problem-specific distance metrics between states to perform a nearest neighbor search.
+Progressive widening avoids problem-specific heuristics by using information only available in the search tree to provide artificially limited belief-state branching.
+Limited branching is important as the belief updates can be computationally expensive, thus limiting the MCTS search budget in practice.

-\paragraph{Parametric belief representation.} Although a particle set belief is not parametrically defined, approximating the belief as summary statistics (e.g., mean and std of the state particles) may capture enough information for value and policy estimation to be used during planning (further analyzed in the appendix).
+\paragraph{Parametric belief representation.} Inputting state histories into the network has been done in the literature, in both the context of MDPs \citep{silver2018general} and POMDPs \citep{cai2022closing} Using only state information does not generalize to complex POMDPs (seen in \cref{fig:ablations}), therefore, a representation of the belief is required.
+Although a particle belief is not parametrically defined, approximating the belief as summary statistics (e.g., mean and std) may capture enough information for value and policy estimation to be used during planning \citep{coquelin2008particle}.
 Approximating the particle set parametrically is easy to implement and computationally inexpensive.
-We show that the approximation works well across various problems and, unsurprisingly, using only the mean state is inadequate.
-We represent the particle set $b$ parametrically as:
+We show that the approximation works well across various problems and, unsurprisingly, using only the mean state is inadequate (see \cref{sec:experiments}).
+We represent the particle set $b$ parametrically as $\phi(b) = [\mu(b), \sigma(b)]$.
+BetaZero plans over the full belief $b$ in the tree and only converts to the belief representation $\tilde{b} = \phi(b)$ for network evaluations.
+We do not depend on the \textit{exact} way in which the belief is represented, so long as it captures state uncertainty. \citet{coquelin2008particle} consider how to represent a particle filter belief as a finite set of features for policy gradient and suggest the approximation that consists of the mean and covariance, but only consider the class of policies depending on a single feature of the mean.
+Their work suggests that other features, such as entropy, could also be used.
+Other algorithms (e.g., FORBES from \citet{chen2022flow}) could instead be used to learn this belief representation.
+Another example approach could use principle component analysis (PCA) to learn lower-dimensional features for belief representation \citep{roy2005finding}.